mas-bandwidth/netcode/README.md

 # Author

-The author of this library is [Glenn Fiedler](https://www.linkedin.com/in/glennfiedler).
-He's a veteral game developer with netcode he wrote being used in many games, including Titanfall and Apex Legends!
+The author of this library is Glenn Fiedler.

 Other open source libraries by the same author include: [yojimbo](http://libyojimbo.com) and [reliable](https://github.com/networkprotocol/reliable.io)